00xxff/Void-Universe/en/README.md

 ### Preface

-This model presents a theoretical framework capable of providing a grand unified explanation for all known physical phenomena.
-By merely adding the concept of a four-dimensional space, introducing a setting where high-dimensional particles continuously undergo dimensional reduction, and advancing the granularity of classical physics models by one layer, a logically coherent grand unified theory has been achieved.
-The principles of this model are easy to understand and can easily explain many previously perplexing cosmic, quantum, and physical phenomena.
-All mechanisms within the model framework can be derived and verified using existing theories and mathematical tools.
+This model is a theoretical framework capable of providing a unified explanation for all known physical phenomena.
+By simply adding the concept of a four-dimensional space, introducing a setting where higher-dimensional particles continuously undergo dimensional reduction, and advancing the granularity of classical physical models by one layer, a logically coherent unified theory has been achieved.
+The principles of this model are easy to understand and can be seen as a simplified version of string theory, capable of easily explaining many previously incomprehensible cosmic, quantum, and physical phenomena.
+All the interaction mechanisms within the model can be derived and verified using existing theories and mathematical tools.

 In this model, you will find: